-The first maps of Africa and Asia created during the Age of Exploration reveal how Europeans understood and visualized these vast continents.
-These early cartographic works were based on fragmentary information, travelers’ tales, and classical geography, often resulting in surprising inaccuracies and mythical embellishments.
-Yet they reflect the immense curiosity and practical challenges faced by explorers and cartographers who were gradually piecing together a global picture.
-This article explores the fascinating history behind these maps—how they were made, what they got wrong, and how they shaped subsequent exploration.
+The first maps of Africa and Asia created during the Age of Exploration reveal much about how Europeans initially understood and visualized these vast and diverse continents.
+These early cartographic works were based on fragmentary information, travelers’ tales, classical geography, and occasionally pure speculation.
+As a result, they often contained surprising inaccuracies, mythical embellishments, and distorted perspectives.
+Nonetheless, these maps reflect the immense curiosity, ambition, and practical challenges faced by explorers and cartographers who were gradually piecing together a global picture.
+This article delves into the fascinating history behind these early maps—how they were crafted, what misconceptions they contained, and how they influenced subsequent exploration and cartography.

 Medieval Foundations and the Rise of Portolan Charts